fbpx

 • Up to 1% of total funds are allowable for LEA administrative costs to implement the proposition.

 • Proposition 28 allocations are required to “supplement” funding for arts education programs.
-Funds need to increase current arts education spending and not replace existing expenditures.
+The funds need to increase arts education spending, not replace existing expenditures.

-• “Supplement” means that schools and districts shall use the funds appropriated to increase funding of arts education programs and not to supplant existing funding.
+• “Supplement” means that schools and districts shall use the funds appropriated to increase the number of arts education instructors and programs.

-• In sum, if a school spends $100 on arts education this year, they are expected to spend $100 plus their proposition 28 allocation next year.
+• In sum, if a school spends $1 million on arts education in the 2022/23 school year, they are expected to spend $1 million plus their Prop 28 allocation in the 2023/24 school year (the first year Prop 28 is available).

 • Reporting Requirements